enricodeleo/wpacked/README.md

 **For security purposes, don't forget to set AUTH_KEY, SECURE_AUTH_KEY, LOGGED_IN_KEY, NONCE_KEY, AUTH_SALT, SECURE_AUTH_SALT, LOGGED_IN_SALT, NONCE_SALT to different (long) random strings on production.**

+**NOTE**
+Don't commit the `.env` file, it's very likely that you want sapearate settings for each copy of the project. e.g. different urls for each environment like website.dev, staging.website.com and website.com.
+Just set those domains on each respective .env and you're ready to go :)

 ## Deploy :zap: